-Our Board believes that the 2019 Plan will be a vital component of our employee compensation programs, since it will allow us the ability to compensate our employees, consultants and non-employee directors whose contributions are important to our success by offering them the opportunity to participate in our future performance while at the same time providing an incentive to build long-term stockholder value.
+Our Board believes that the 2019 Plan is a vital component of our employee compensation program, since it allows us the ability to compensate our employees, consultants, and non-employee directors whose contributions are important to our success by offering them the opportunity to participate in our future performance while at the same time providing an incentive to build long-term stockholder value.
 We operate in a competitive market and new hire grants are essential in helping us attract talented individuals.
 Likewise, annual grants are essential in helping us retain and motivate our most valuable employees.
 Both new hire grants and annual grants help keep employees' interests aligned with the interests of our stockholders.

-In February 2019, the Executive Compensation Committee, under authority delegated by the Board, approved the 2019 Plan for the reasons discussed below, subject to approval by our stockholders.
-Our Board and management, therefore, recommend that stockholders approve the 2019 Plan.
-If our stockholders do not approve the 2019 Plan, the 2003 Plan will remain in effect with its current terms and conditions and with its current number of shares reserved for issuance.
+In February 2021, the Executive Compensation Committee, under authority delegated by the Board, approved the amendment to the 2019 Plan for the reasons discussed below, subject to approval by our stockholders.
+Our Board and management recommend that our stockholders approve the amendment to our 2019 Plan.
+If our stockholders do not approve the 2019 Plan, it will remain in effect with its current terms and conditions and the number of shares reserved for issuance will not increase.